 Commentators are increasingly concerned that, due to reductions in social care services, more people who need care are not having their care needs met.
 There is also evidence that care providers are facing quality challenges and the care provider market is becoming increasingly precarious.
 Furthermore, in some areas a lack of suitable care provision is adding to pressures in the health service.

-In recognition of the funding pressures, the Government announced (in November 2015 and December 2016) three new sources of funding for local authorities with responsibility for adult social care:
+In recognition of the funding pressures, the 2015 Conservative Government announced (in November 2015, December 2016 and March 2017) additional funding for local authorities with responsibility for social care:

-In the Spring Budget, delivered to Parliament on 8 March 2017, the Government announced an additional £2 billion funding for adult social care in England over the next three years (2017/18 to 2019/20), with £1 billion available in 2017/18.
-The funding will be supplemented by measures to ensure local authorities facing the greatest challenges are identified and supported, and to ensure more joined up working with the NHS.
+It was intended that the funding would be supplemented by measures to ensure local authorities facing the greatest challenges are identified and supported, and to ensure more joined up working with the NHS.